Forward and backward error bounds for a mixed precision preconditioned conjugate gradient algorithm: Numerical Experiments

 In our first experiment, we set $i = 55$ so that $\kappa(M^{-1} A) \approx 9.86 \times 10^4$ (in exact arithmetic), and test the bounds \eqref{eq:thm-final:normtilder} and \eqref{eq:thm-final:normA-xk-x} from Theorem~\ref{thm:backward-forward-err} for left PCG using arithmetics listed in Table~\ref{tab:arithmetics} by running the algorithm for 2500 iterations.
 Figure~\ref{fig:leftPCG-bounds} displays the resulting convergence curves corresponding to the 2-norm of the true residual as well as the $A$-norm of the error, both divided by their corresponding normed quantities as described in equations \eqref{eq:thm-final:normtilder} and \eqref{eq:thm-final:normA-xk-x}, respectively.
 Following Remark~\ref{remark:kstar}, we \emph{exclude} the influence of the dimension size and of the number of iterations when plotting the respective bounds.

 As expected, the convergence rates decrease dramatically as the precisions associated to the arithmetics decrease.
-However, apart from the curve linked to the use of fp16, each curve reaches a level of accuracy on the order of $\macheps$ and thus is below the respective bounds.
+However, apart from the curve linked to the use of fp16, each curve reaches a level of accuracy close to $\macheps$.
+Since the bounds include the square roots of the condition number of both the preconditioner and the system matrix as multiplicative factors, the level reached by the curves is below the respective bounds.
 Notice that this holds for the application of the preconditioners in bfloat16 arithmetic even though $n (\machepsleft + \machepsright) \kappa(M^{-1}) > 1/2$ so that the assumption \eqref{eq:cor:assump-mixed} for the left preconditioned case, does not hold for any $k \geq 2$.
-For $k \approx 700$, the first triangular solve (see Line 9 in Algorithm~\ref{alg:pcg}) performed in fp16 arithmetic yields a vector $\hat{s}_k$ with entries close to the smallest positive subnormal number (see Table~\ref{tab:arithmetics}).
-As a consequence, the inner product $\langle \hat{z}_k, \hat{s}_k \rangle = 0$ for any $\hat{z}_k$ with sufficiently small entries such that the computation of $\hat{\beta}_{k + 1}$ satisfies
+For $k \approx 700$, the first triangular solve (see Line 9 in Algorithm~\ref{alg:pcg}) performed in fp16 arithmetic yields a vector $\hat{s}_k = \hat{q}_k$ with entries close to the smallest positive subnormal number (see Table~\ref{tab:arithmetics}).
+As a consequence, the inner product $\hat{r}_k\trans \hat{q_k} = 0$ for any $\hat{r}_k$ with sufficiently small entries such that the computation of $\hat{\beta}_{k + 1}$ satisfies

-Hence, the process fails completely before reaching the respective bounds and also convergence, which explains the behavior displayed by the fp16 curves in Figure~\ref{fig:leftPCG-bounds}.
+Hence, the process fails completely before reaching the respective bounds and also convergence, which explains the behavior displayed by the fp16 curves in Figure~\ref{fig:leftPCG-bounds}.\footnote{We believe that this problem can be avoided by employing some scaling techniques.}

 For our next experiment, we set $i = 65$ to increase the rate of convergence, compare the accuracy reached by Algorithm~\ref{alg:pcg} and Saad's split PCG algorithm (see \cite[Algorithm 9.2]{Saad2003}) for all possible combinations of double and single precision with respect to the application of left and right preconditioners, and show the results in Figure~\ref{fig:splitPCG-comparison}.